shop-ping/shop-ping-app/README.md

     npm run prepare
     ```

-2. Setup and sign into Expo EAS
+2. Setup and sign in to Expo EAS

     ```bash
     npm install -g eas-cli